znicholls/example/README.rst

 #. test that the test passes and code coverage is 100% by running ``make test``

-#. add GitHub CI (TODO explanation of how things work)
+#. add GitHub pull request template, issue template and CI/CD (TODO explanation of how things work)

 #. add code coverage settings, ``.codecov.yml``